domisum/Iternifex/README.md

 ### Features

 * A* pathfinding (generic, universally applicable)
-* NavMesh pathfinding (supporting walking and ladders out of the box)
+* NavMesh pathfinding (extensible, supporting walking and ladders out of the box)
 * NavMesh serialization and storage